lexer

 lexer.newline

-A pattern that matches a sequence of end of line characters.
+A pattern that matches an end of line, either CR+LF or LF.

 lexer.nonnewline